-A tool used in photography, this lens has the ability to provide a whole new facet of photo graphical applications.
-Day to day objects when viewed through this lens are viewed through a different perspective.
-Although, these lenses require a good amount of technical prowess to be handled at the max of their abilities.
+A tool used in photography, the lens has the ability to provide a whole new facet of photo graphical applications.
+Day-to-day objects, when viewed through a lens, are viewed from a different perspective.
+However, these lenses require a good amount of technical prowess to be handled at the max of their abilities.
 Photo graphical technique comes into play because a macro image not only requires the image to be sharp and clear but also a creative framing ability.
-The concepts that many photographers are quite familiar with such as magnification, depth of field and diffraction when working with a macro lens take on a whole new significance.
+The concepts that many photographers are quite familiar with such as magnification, depth of field, and diffraction when working with a macro lens take on a whole new significance.